ananya12k/Jenkins/README.md

 ## What is Continuous Delivery?

 Continuous Delivery is a software development practice where code changes are automatically built, tested, and prepared for a release to production.
-It expands upon continuous integration by deploying all code changes to a testing environment and/or a production environment after the build stage.
+It expands upon continuous integration by deploying all code changes to a testing environment or a production environment after the build stage.

 ## What is Continuous Deployment?